GoyhexVincent/get_gdelt/README.md

-# GDELT_PROJECT:  parse analyze and map gdelt data
+# GDELT_PROJECT:  Parse, analyze and map GDELT data

 1. run ./install_for_clickhouse.sh on your terminal